Frédéric Mazzella: Early life and education

-Mazzella was classically trained as a pianist and was educated at some of the best schools in France.
-After majoring in maths, physics and chemistry at the Lycée Henri IV, he received a Master of Physics at the École Normale Supérieure (Normal Sup).
-While a student at Normal Sup, he received an internship in the robotics department of Stanford University, designing a virtual tool to allow surgeons on NASA spaceflights practice procedures before performing them on astronauts.
+Mazzella underwent classical piano training and received education at some of the best schools in France.
+After majoring in maths, physics and chemistry at the Lycée Henri IV, he received a Master of Physics at the École Normale Supérieure (Normale Sup).
+While studying at Normale Sup, he received an internship in the robotics department of Stanford University, where he worked on designing a virtual tool to allow surgeons on NASA spaceflights practice procedures before performing them on astronauts.
 In 1999, he enrolled at Stanford in a master's program in computer science.

+Mazzella also obtained an MBA from INSEAD which he credits for helping him learn how to manage the then young venture of BlaBlacar.

 Career

-After receiving a degree, he returned to Paris and began working for Kabira.
-At Kabira Frédéric quickly demonstrated a high level of ability to perform in any role assigned, quickly moving from Support to Project Management and Pre-Sales, even composing the music for the on-hold tone on the in house phone system.
+After completing his degree, he returned to Paris and began working for Kabira.
+At Kabira, Frédéric quickly demonstrated a high level of ability to perform in any role assigned, quickly moving from Support to Project Management and Pre-Sales.
+He even composed the music for the on-hold tone on the in-house phone system, demonstrating his multi-faceted talents.
 It was obvious that he was quickly outgrowing the organisation.
-In 1999, he also worked as a consultant for Blue Pumpkin and in 2000, he worked as a research assistant for Nippon Telegraph and Telephone in Japan.
+In 1999, he also worked as a consultant for Blue Pumpkin, and in 2000, he worked as a research assistant for Nippon Telegraph and Telephone in Japan.

 In September 2015, Mazzella was ranked 49th on the WIRED list of top 100 digital influencers.